 CPRS Northern Lights is hosting Dr. Terry Flynn’s workshop on April 17.

 Time: 12 p.m. to 4:30 p.m. (includes lunch)

 Location: Regional District of Fraser-Fort George Boardroom (155 George Street, Prince George)

 Members, non-members and students all welcome.
 Register before March 2, 2020 for early bird pricing!

 To learn more and register, visit the CPRS National website here.

-CPRS Northern Lights Members are invited to join us on January 31 from noon to 1 p.m. for an online webinar “Lead with Intent” with award-winning professor and executive consultant from Victoria, Bev McPhee.
+CPRS Northern Lights Members are invited to join us on January 31 from 12 to 1 p.m.
+PST for an online webinar “Lead with Intent” with award-winning professor and executive consultant from Victoria, Bev McPhee.

 The webinar is for CPRSNL members only.
 As a perk of your membership, you can join the online webinar for FREE.
 No need to register; we will email the webinar login details to all members before the event.